catkin/xylem/docs/design.rst

 - improve situation on Windows
 - support proxies for any downloads as well as for the installer invocations, see `ros-infrastructure/rosdep#335`_
+- support package managers with options (such as formula options on homebrew, use flags on gentoo?)

 .. _ros-infrastructure/rosdep#335: https://github.com/ros-infrastructure/rosdep/pull/335